We've looked at the drone and the queen. Now let's look at the astonishing, amazing, almost unbelievable worker bee!

 Foraging bees gather food for the hive.
 They will travel within a 5-mile radius to collect pollen, nectar and propolis for the hive.

 Worker bees tend to the queen between days 7 and 12 of their life.
 During those days she interacts heavily with the queen.
-Between days 4 and 12 of her life she is a nurse bee, at which time she will also interact heavily with the drones and other baby bees.
+Between days 4 and 12 of her life, she is a nurse bee, at which time she will also interact heavily with the drones and other baby bees.

 During the winter, the worker bee has one job, namely to protect and keep the queen warm.
 Workers will gather around the queen, vibrating their wing muscles to create heat.
 This produces considerable warmth within the hive.

 To ensure the workers on the edge of the cluster do not become too cold, workers rotate from the outside to the inside, on an ongoing basis.
-The temperatures range from around 46 degrees Fahrenheit on the outside of the cluster to 80 degrees Fahrenheit at the inside.
+The temperatures range from around 46 degrees Fahrenheit on the outside of the cluster to 80 degrees Fahrenheit on the inside.
 Workers in the cluster continue in this role throughout the winter.

 When a hive swarms, the older queen will leave with approximately half of the worker bees within the original hive, as a way to combat overcrowding.
 This is effectively a reproductive process, at the colony level.